osmlab/atlas/CONTRIBUTING.md

 ./gradlew build
 ```

+Atlas is serialized using protobuf.
+The proto-generated sources are not checked-in to the repository, so any IDE setup requires to run `./gradlew build` to generate the proto-generated sources in the project.
+At that point, the IDE of your choice will be able to resolve all the necessary classes.

 To start contributing to your fork, the best way is to make sure that your IDE is setup to follow the [code formatting template](config/format/code_format.xml).

 Once you have fixed an issue or added a new feature, it is time to submit [a pull request](#pull-request-guidelines)!